-These are only available to well-known brands and/or heavy sellers.
-With this model, you set up a shop on Kaola’s website and sell directly to Chinese consumers.
+These two options are available only to well-known brands and/or heavy sellers.
+With this model, you set up an e-commerce store on Kaola’s website and sell directly to Chinese consumers.

 We advise you to contact a local partner to help you handle the registration process at ease.

-In 2017-2018, Kaola made the choice to get rid of cheaper brands with low awareness and to direct its efforts towards recruiting a select number of ‘on-trend companies selling high-quality “Western” products.
+In 2017-2018, Kaola made the choice to get rid of cheaper brands with low customer loyalty and to direct its efforts toward recruiting a select number of on-trend companies selling high-quality “Western” products.
 Kaola is targeting the entire high-quality e-commerce market.

-The rising middle class and affluent young families in China are constantly seeking premium products to fulfill their aspiration of living a high-quality life just as their western counterparts.
+The rising middle class and affluent young families in China are constantly seeking premium products to fulfill their aspiration of living a high-quality life just like their western counterparts.

-Among these economies, China’s consumption level will see an increase of nearly US$2 trillion by 2021, driven by the growth of upper-middle-class’ consumption capacity.
-The promising growth prospects for China’s high-quality e-commerce market presents huge opportunities for Kaola, as the platform has been focusing (and continue to do so) on providing foreign high-quality products at the right price along with an excellent shopping experience to maintain its market-leading position.
+The promising growth prospects for China’s high-quality e-commerce market present huge opportunities for Kaola, as the platform has been focusing (and continues to do so) on providing foreign high-quality products at affordable prices along with an excellent shopping experience to maintain its market-leading position.

-Kaola opened its first offline flagship store in Hangzhou in Jan 2019 and expects to open another 15 in the next years.
+Kaola opened its first offline flagship store in Hangzhou in Jan 2019.
 In April 2019, it also opened its first “Global Factory Shop” in Huangzhou.

 The availability of online-offline shopping (the so-called Omni-channel strategy) is giving customers a united, convenient, and enhanced experience.
 All major Chinese tech giants including Alibaba, Tencent, JD, Xiaomi, and Meituan have taken on similar hybrid solutions in Asian countries.

 Kaola’s stores will feature interactive screens that allow browsing products and viewing popular items, as well as testing areas for cosmetics.
-The company hopes the features will decrease customers’ decision-making times.
+The company hopes the features will decrease Chinese consumers’ decision-making times.

 In 2019, Kaola launched its own on-platform live streaming services.
 This has provided a vital step to maintaining relevance as in China’s eCommerce and retail landscape live streaming is becoming increasingly important.